 As we work toward our first set of milestones, we’ll be following our commitments to stay open and transparent.
 Read our latest FAQ update to learn more about what’s happening now and check back frequently for more information about how and when we’ll build #broadbandforeveryone and connect over 350 communities and more than 3.5 million Ontarians.

 Thank you for your support for the SWIFT Initiative – we wouldn’t be here without you.

 What is SWIFT?

-The project was initiated by the Western Ontario Wardens’ Caucus (WOWC) in 2011 and was quickly joined by additional partners, including the City of Orillia, Town of Caledon, the Region of Niagara, Grey Bruce Health Services, and Georgian College.
+The project was initiated by the Western Ontario Wardens’ Caucus (WOWC) in 2011 and was quickly joined by additional partners, including the City of Orillia, the Town of Caledon, the Region of Niagara, Grey Bruce Health Services, and Georgian College.
 In 2016, SWIFT received $180 million in funding support from the federal and provincial governments.

 The SWIFT network also includes the City of Orillia, Town of Caledon, and the Region of Niagara as municipal partners.
 Additionally, Grey Bruce Health Services, Georgian College, and the Stratford Economic Enterprise Development (SEED) Corporation are non-municipal members.
 First Nations supporters include the Southern First Nations Secretariat, the Chippewas of the Thames First Nation, the Chippewas of Kettle and Stony Point, and Walpole Island First Nation.
 We are pleased to have the support of the federal and provincial governments.

 Partners in the SWIFT initiative recognize that working with the community to bring fibre-optic connectivity to every citizen, farm, business, and organization is critical to our region’s prosperity.